keboola/connection-docs/storage/tables/index.md

 An alias does not contain any actual data; it is simply a link to some already existing data.
 Hence an alias cannot be written to, and its size does not count to your project quota.

-In addition, if you create an alias from a table, the table **cannot be deleted** without the alias being deleted as well.
-If you attempt to do so, you will receive an error message similar to this one:

-    The blog-data table cannot be deleted.
-Please delete its aliases first: in.c-tutorial.blog-data,in.c-my-bucket.blog-data.
+To create an alias table, go to the Table detail, click the three dots on the right side of the screen, and select the 'Create alias table' option.

 {: .image-popup}
 ![Screenshot - Create alias](/storage/tables/create-alias.png)